sha620/flask-app-ecs/README.md

 # flask-app-ecs
-Simple flask app to be run on ECSmmmmmmmllll
+Simple flask app to be run on ECSmmmmmmmllllll

 king